Gr8-Dayne/401-Data-Structures/challenges/README.md

 * Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.

 #### Approach & Efficiency
+I started this challenge with a good plan in my head but I ended up second-guessing myself and trying to do it another way than my initial plan.
+I ended up going back to my initial plan an finding my solution a couple places online.

 #### Solution